-- 3.1 If the complainant is not satisfied with the response of the head teacher or the complaint is about the headteacher, the complainant should write to the Chair of Governors to request that their complaint is considered at Stage 3. - 3.2 Once the complaint has been received, the Chair of Governors (or another governor nominated by the Chair of Governors) will gain clarity over the complaint and gain any supplementary information which may lead to resolution at this stage. - 3.3 The Chair of Governors (or nominated governor) should meet with the complainant and/or subject of the complaint, if appropriate. - 3.4 The Chair of Governors (or nominated governor) should meet, as appropriate, with any witnesses and take a note of any comments made by those involved. - 3.5 Notes will be kept of all meetings, conversations and of the receipt of any documentation. - 3.6 After establishing all the relevant facts, a written response will be recorded and sent to the complainant.
-The Chair of Governors (or nominated governor) may meet with the complainant to discuss their findings as he/she decides is appropriate. - 3.7 The written record and response will include a full explanation of the decision reached and the reasons for this.
+- 3.1 If the complainant is not satisfied with the response of the headteacher or the complaint is about the headteacher, the complainant should write to the Chair of Governors to request that their complaint is considered at Stage 3. - 3.2 Once the complaint has been received, the Chair of Governors (or another governor nominated by the Chair of Governors) will gain clarity over the complaint and gain any supplementary information which may lead to resolution at this stage. - 3.3 The Chair of Governors (or nominated governor) should meet with the complainant and/or subject of the complaint, if appropriate. - 3.4 The Chair of Governors (or nominated governor) should meet, as appropriate, with any witnesses and take statements from those involved. - 3.5 Notes will be kept of all meetings, conversations and of the receipt of any documentation. - 3.6 After establishing all the relevant facts, a written response will be recorded and sent to the complainant.
+The Chair of Governors (or nominated governor) may meet with the complainant to discuss their findings as he/she decides is appropriate. - 3.7 The written record and response will include a full explanation of the decision reached and the reasons for this. - 3.8 The Stage 3 processes will take place within a reasonable time, and usual practice is that this may take up to 10 school days, however, every

-- 3.8 The Stage 3 processes will take place within a reasonable time, and usual practice is that this may take up to 10 school days, however, every complaint is different and this may not always be possible.
+- complaint is different and this may not always be possible.
 The Chair of Governors (or nominated governor) will keep the complainant informed in writing of the on-going time scale. - 3.9 If the complainant is not satisfied with the outcome of the Stage 3 investigation the complainant should write to the Clerk to the Governing Body c/o the School Office and marked 'Private and Confidential' to request that their complaint is considered by a Complaints Appeal Panel.
-The complaints appeal panel will be formed of governors from the school's governing body.